 - including your target keyword(s) in your title, meta description, headers, body, and URL;

 - adding internal links.

-For video content, you can optimize it for YouTube by using your target keyword in the title and description and mentioning it during the video as well.
+For video content, you can optimize it for YouTube by using your target keyword in the title and description and mentioning it during the video.

 - Valuable details: Your guide must cover essential topics and questions buyers often ask (or should ask, but don’t).
 Reading your article or watching your video must move them closer to taking action, such as purchasing or signing up for a free trial.

-So even if you want your readers to choose your product, or to buy a more expensive option from your store, avoid making your content sound like a hard sell.
+Even if you want your readers to choose your product or buy a more expensive option from your store, avoid making your content sound like a hard sell.
 Focus on making it informative and actionable for customers.